 - Anatta’s Thai Street Food – open for lunch and dinner

-Itinerary Tip: What we like to do when on Kauai’s East Coast (The Royal Coconut Coast) is to go kayaking down the Wailua River with a short hike to the 120-feet Uluwehi Falls, aka Secrets Falls.
+Itinerary Tip: What we like to do when on Kauai’s East Coast (The Royal Coconut Coast) is to go kayaking down the Wailua River with a hike to the 120-feet Uluwehi Falls, aka Secrets Falls.
 Then we stop at a food truck for an early dinner.

 Hanalei Food Truck Park